 1. Initial notification of layoff or closure: The pre-layoff process begins when the DW unit local or state liaison receives a formal WARN notice or similar information through informal channels (e.g., a phone call or newspaper article).
-State and local DW staff will make contact and share information of
+State and local DW staff will make contact and share information of layoff/closure via phone or email with state or local partners.
+The provision of services may also be initiated when dislocated workers enter the WorkSource center and report to staff that they have lost their job due to being laid off.

-- layoff/closure via phone or email with state or local partners.
-The provision of services may also be initiated when dislocated workers enter the WorkSource center and report to staff that they have lost their job due to being laid off. - 2.
-Initial on-site meeting with company representative and worker representative: The goal is to complete the investigation and be onsite with the company within 48 hours, where practical. - 3.
+- 2. Initial on-site meeting with company representative and worker representative: Staff shall complete the investigation and be onsite with the company, where practical.
+In the event of a layoff in which there are union represented workers, the Union representative or labor liaison must be included in all initial outreach and on-site meetings with the employer. - 3.
 Transition team: If time allows and staff are notified prior to the layoff or closure, a transition team is established to assist in the delivery of re-employment/transitional services.
 The transition team is comprised of: - a.
 Oregon Employment Department's Unemployment Insurance representative(s) - b.
 Oregon Health Marketplace representative(s) - c.
 WIOA Rapid Response Coordinator - d.
 WorkSource Oregon Lane Business Services representative - e.
 Union representative and/or labor liaison (if applicable) - f.
 Trade Act representative (if applicable). - 4.
 Employee survey: A survey of the workers is conducted to obtain their direct input concerning the types of services they would like to see made available. - 5.
 Employee information session: Ideally, members of the local DW and/or the state DW unit coordinate these sessions at the worksite.
 However, in instances when the layoff has occurred prior to the Rapid Response team being notified or times when the business is not able to accommodate on-site sessions, the sessions are held at the WorkSource Center. - 6.
 Pre-layoff services planning: Information gathered from employees, company management, and the union (if applicable) will determine the plan for services to affected workers. - 7.
 Employer feedback: Follow up.